ED-Copilot: Reduce Emergency Department Wait Time with Language Model Diagnostic Assistance: Evaluation Results

-To further understand the benefit of personalization, we partition patients in the test set into three cohorts based on the rarity of the group they were administered; see \cref{tab:subgroup} for a precise definition of these cohorts.
-The middle and rare cohorts have more positive cases, indicating higher severity in these cohorts.
-We train tree-based baselines using triage information and results from the two most frequent groups (Chem and CBC), and compare it to \method.
-Results in \cref{tab:subgroup} show that \method{} and baselines perform comparably on patients in the top cohorts (i.e., patients that present typically).
-For the middle cohort, \method{} greatly improves F1-score as well.
-Further, in the rare cohort which has the highest fraction of critical cases as compared to other groups (15\% versus 10\%), \method{} achieves higher significantly higher sensitivity than other methods.
-Hence, \method{} provides personalized assistance to provide more equitable care, particularly for high-risk patients.
+To further understand the benefit of personalized diagnostic assistance, we partition patients in the test set into three cohorts based on the rarity of laboratory groups they were administered.
+A precise definition of these cohorts can be found in \cref{tab:personalization}.
+The middle and rare cohorts have a larger proportion of positive cases, indicating higher severity.
+We train tree-based baselines using triage information and results from the two most frequent groups (CHEM and CBC), and compare it to \method.
+Results in \cref{tab:subgroup} show \method{} and baselines perform comparably on patients in the low severity cohorts (i.e., patients that present typically).
+For the middle cohort, \method{} greatly improves F1-score.
+In the rare cohort which has the highest proportion of critical outcomes (15\% versus 10\% in middle cohort), \method{} achieves higher significantly higher sensitivity than other methods.
+This indicates \method's ability to provide personalized assistance which results in more equitable care, particularly for high-risk patients.